Research progress of 18F-FDG PET/CT imaging genomics in targeted diagnosis and treatment of non-small cell lung cancer

 Abstract

-Lung cancer is the most common malignant tumor in the world, of which non-small cell lung cancer (NSCLC) accounts for about 80%~85% of lung malignancies.
-With the deepening of cancer genomics research, it has been confirmed that the occurrence and development of NSCLC are mainly driven by somatic mutations in oncogenes.
-Compared with chemotherapy, targeted therapy of NSCLC can effectively prolong the progression-free survival and overall survival time of patients with targeted oncogene mutation.
-18F-FDG PET/CT radiogenomics has become a research hotspot to predict epidermal growth factor receptor (EGFR), kirsten rat sarcoma viral oncogene homolog, anaplastic lymphoma kinase, kelch-like ECH-associated protein1, homo sapiens nuclear factor erythroid 2-like 2 mutation and evaluate the prognosis of EGFR- tyrosine kinase inhibitor related targeted therapy in patients with NSCLC.
-Further combination of clinical parameters and artificial intelligence methods can improve its prediction accuracy.
+Lung cancer is the most common malignant tumor in the world, of which non-small cell lung cancer (NSCLC) accounts for 80%−85%.
+With the deepening of genomics research, it has been confirmed that the occurrence and development of NSCLC are mainly driven by somatic cell mutations in oncogenes.
+Compared with chemotherapy, targeted treatment of NSCLC can effectively prolong the progression-free survival and overall survival time of patients with targeted oncogene mutation.
+18F-fluorodeoxyglucose (FDG) PET/CT imaging genomics for predicting the mutation status of epidermal growth factor receptor (EGFR), Kirsten rat sarcoma viral oncogene homolog, anaplastic lymphoma kinase, Kelch-like ECH-associated protein 1, nuclear factor erythroid 2-related factor 2, and for evaluating the prognosis of EGFR-tyrosine kinase inhibitor related targeted treatment in patients with NSCLC, have become research hotspots.
+Further combination with clinical parameters and artificial intelligence methods can improve the prediction accuracy.
 18F-FDG PET/CT radiogenomics may be an important method for non-invasive diagnosis and evaluation of curative effect at the gene level.
-This article reviews the research progress of 18F-FDG PET/CT radiogenomics in targeted diagnosis and treatment of NSCLC in recent years.
+The authors reviewed the research progress of 18F-FDG PET/CT radiogenomics in targeted diagnosis and treatment of NSCLC in recent years.

 -